New Fisker Ocean electric SUV: prices, specs and on-sale date

 All versions of the Ocean feature Fisker’s Intelligent Pilot safety tech, which for Sport models includes autonomous emergency braking, a rear-view monitor, blind-spot monitoring, front and side collision warning, driver drowsiness and attention warning, lane keep assist and auto high beam.
 Ultra trim adds to this with a 360-degree surround view monitor and upgraded AEB, while Extreme and One models go even further by adding a self-parking functionality and lane change assist among other features.

 When the car does arrive in the UK, it won’t be sold through a dealer network.
-Instead, the Ocean will be available to either purchase or lease online, while customers of the car-subscription service Onto will also have access to Fisker Oceans through the service.
+Instead, the Ocean will be available to either purchase or lease online, while customers of the car-subscription service Onto will also have access to Fisker’s all-electric SUV through the service.

 Future Fisker EV plans

 Fisker’s follow-up to the Ocean will be a smaller electric crossover called the PEAR – an acronym for 'Personal Electric Automotive Revolution' – that’s already in development.
-The PEAR’s underpinnings will be used for another two models Fisker teased earlier in 2022, one of which we believe is an electric pickup.
+The PEAR will offer a range of up to 310 miles, rear and all-wheel-drive powertrains, and according to Fisker’s CEO, could start from close to £25,000 when it arrives in 2024.
+The PEAR’s underpinnings will also be used for another two models Fisker teased earlier in 2022, one of which we believe is an electric pickup truck.

-Finally, Fisker has revealed it’s working on a four-seat convertible GT car with a range of approximately 600 miles, currently called the Ronin (above).
-CEO Henrik Fisker shared on social media that the flagship Tesla Roadster rival will be capable of 0-60mph in close to two seconds, thanks to having three electric motors.
+Finally, Fisker has revealed it’s working on a four-seat convertible GT car with a range of approximately 600 miles, currently called the Project Ronin (above).
+CEO Henrik Fisker shared on social media that the flagship Tesla Roadster rival will be capable of 0-60mph in close to two seconds – thanks to a combination of three electric motors – while offering space for four adults and their luggage.